AMARAYANK/my-dev-port/content/about.md

   *fundmyfest.com for my roommate to find sponsors for our college fest - turns* *out hacking together few pages taught me a lot about HTML and CSS!
 This sparked my curiosity for programming.*
  {{< mySpace2 >}}
+ *During my college days, I had a startup of cloud kitchen which was entirely operated by myself from end to end.
+I believe this is one of the event which has shaped my identity.*
+ *The major learnings from I had with my first startup is about the entrepreneurial culture which* *is characterized by bluntness.
+One must think analytically and have an open culture towards* *criticism.
+I believe it is better to lay out the actual facts and not be afraid to share bad news.*
+ *This has also made me diligent, meticulous and good at planning.
+Alongwith, all of this one of the most important skilksets which I developed is strong interpersonal skills and learnt the diplomatic approach of managerial communication.*
+ {{< mySpace2 >}}
+ *Fast-forward to today, besides front-end development, my interests extend to back-end development and learning golang and elixir.
+I’m particularly interested in distributed systems, how they work, their reliability and scalability.*
+ {{< mySpace2 >}}
+ *Additionally, I like watching TV series, listening podcasts, reading books, engaging in quality conversations, learning new recipes in cooking, going for a long walk.*

  *Fast-forward to today, besides front-end development, my interests extend to back-end development and learning golang and elixir.
 I’m particularly interested in distributed systems, how they work, their reliability and scalability.*

  *Apart from computers, I enjoy reading, walking, listening to rock music and sometimes metal.*